DiscipleOfEris/SendTarget/README.md

     /wait 4
     /con send Maruru equip main "Earth Staff"

+Note that <stpt> and <stal> do not work with subtarget capturing.
+To use those, make an FFXI macro that looks like:

+    /target <stal>
+    /con sta /ma 'Cure III' <lastst>

 ## Installation
 After downloading, extract to your Windower addons folder.
 Make sure the folder is called SendTarget, rather than SendTarget-master or SendTarget-v1.whatever.
 Your file structure should look like this: